 Keith's castle in Shadow Hearts is both a straight example and a subversion.
 It is haunted, as is only appropriate for a castle owned by a vampire, but the owner himself is a very nice guy; all the real trouble in the area is being caused by the mayor of nearby Bistriz.

-The gothic Castle in Amnesia The Dark Descent is located in thick Prussian forests which the locals are afraid to enter as it is supposedly haunted by the deserters of wars.
+The gothic Castle in Amnesia: The Dark Descent is located in thick Prussian forests which the locals are afraid to enter as it is supposedly haunted by the deserters of wars.
+And that's before the Shadow shows up...

-Soldier's Peak is the rightful home of the Grey Wardens, as seen in the Warden's Keep DLC expansion for Dragon Age: Origins.
-It's an abandoned fortress inhabited by roaming undead, demons, ghosts and a centuries-old blood mage trying desperately to hold back a demonic invasion from the Fade.
+Soldier's Peak, the former headquarters of the Grey Warden Order in Ferelden as seen in the Warden's Keep DLC expansion for Dragon Age: Origins.
+It's an abandoned fortress inhabited by roaming undead, demons, ghosts and a centuries-old blood mage, trying desperately to hold back a demonic invasion from the Fade.

 Mundus's castle in the first Devil May Cry.
 Dante's not spooked easily, but the place is filled with eerie contraptions and horrific demons.